shdlabs/SSTorytime/docs/pathsolve.md

 `pathsolve` is an experimental tool for finding contiguous paths between node sets.
 It can also be accessed through the web browser.

+`pathsolve` also reports about two deeper analyses of the paths:

+* *Betweenness centrality*:  a score for how many times each path passes through each node in the path sets.
+The hiighest scoring nodes are 'most central' in the sense of flow throughput.

+* *Supernodes*: these are nodes that form equivalence sets.
+The members of a supernode are interchangeable as far as the path process is concerned.
+The map to and from the same locations, so they are symmetrical.

+## Command line

 For now, you can get started by trying the examples, e.g.
 <pre>
 $ cd examples